mfaridn03/Skyflock/README.md

 ### QOL
 - No Death Animation

-    - Mobs disappear as soon as it dies
+    - Mobs disappear as soon as they die

 ### Fun
 - Auto Wave

     - Sends `o/` in chat whenever someone joins the party
+    -
     ![](https://i.imgur.com/hu4ksVN.png)

 ### And more to come!